 Innovation and precision are our top priority

-AREVA offers the most comprehensive manufacturing portfolio for nuclear power plant components and equipment.
+AREVA NP offers the most comprehensive manufacturing portfolio for nuclear power plant components and equipment.
 We have designed and manufactured primary circuit components for over hundred reactors in the world.
 Or are still in the process of doing so.
 What is more, we supply replacement components for the primary circuit to nuclear power plants all over the globe on time.
 And spare parts for main coolant pumps.

 - Heavy components: Steam generator, pressurizer, reactor pressure vessel and reactor pressure vessel head, reactor pressure vessel internals and supporting structures – all key components for nuclear steam generation